pingcap/tidb/docs/design/2018-08-29-new-planner.md

 The `explored` field in the `Group` and `GroupExpr` is used to avoid unnecessary traverse on the sub-tree of the groups and the group expressions.
-If a new group expression is inserted into a group, the new group expression and the group it belongs to is marked as un-explored, to enable further exploration on the new group expression and all the antecedent groups.
+If a new group expression is inserted into a group, the new group expression and the group it belongs to will be marked as un-explored, to enable further exploration on the new group expression and all the antecedent groups.
 The pseudo code to explore an expression group is:

 ```go
 func exploreGroup(g *Group) {